williamvigneron222/ecor1042projt9t9t9t9t9/README.md

 -  __Email__ - juliahanlon@cmail.carleton.ca

 ## Description:
 The interactive program allows the user to load data from a given file that the user inputs and then you can sort the data, find a best fitting line that goes through the existing data or create a histogram.
-The batch UI provides the same functionality, the program intakes a file name that has all the commands that the user wants to run.
+The batch UI provides the same functionality, the program intakes a text file containing batch commands and outputs the desired function.

 ## Dependencies:
 - [Python 3.11.7](https://www.python.org/downloads/release/python-3117/)